Chonlasit123271/FEM_G1_2023/Readme file_group one.txt

 ## Notes
 - Ensure correct input of node coordinates and element connectivity for accurate results.
 - Modify the input parameters and boundary conditions according to your specific problem.
+- The technique of solving non-linear elasticity material is not a correct as it will lead to anisotropic material behavior.
+- The technique of solving non-linear elasticity material has to be improved.

 ## ASIAN INSTITUTE OF TECHNOLOGY
 ## FIRST YEAR MASTER STUDENT, STRUCTURAL DEPARTMENT